home-assistant/home-assistant.io/source/_integrations/statistics.markdown

 ha_integration_type: integration
 ---

 The `statistics` integration observes the state of a source sensor and provides aggregated statistical characteristics about its recent past.
-This integration can be useful in automations, e.g., to trigger an action when the air humidity in the bathroom settles after a hot shower or when the number of brewed coffee over a day gets too high.
+This integration can be useful in automation, for example, to trigger an action when the air humidity in the bathroom settles after a hot shower or when the number of brewed coffees over a day gets too high.

 The statistics sensor updates with every update of the source sensor, for which the numeric `sensor` and `binary_sensor` are supported.
 The time period and/or number of recent state changes, which should be considered, must be given in configuration.
 Check the configuration section below for details.